geomphon/CogSci-2019-Unsupervised-speech-and-human-perception/README.md

 ## Data analysis

 - The R Markdown file `analysis.Rmd` contains the complete set of analyses from the paper.
+- The output can be seen in `analysis.html` and the figures, in particular, under `figures/`
 - Experimental data and acoustic/model distances, as well as cached results of long data analysis steps, are contained under `data`.

 The R Markdown file depends on the following packages: